Peter Benjamin Graham: Final years

 Graham returned to development of Notation Painting in 1986 in collaboration with his son, Philip Mitchell Graham.
 Arranged with Jan Martin for a retrospective exhibition to be held at her gallery in Lyttleton Street, Castlemaine, Victoria.

-Graham admitted to Hospital where he was diagnosed with Cancer of the oesophagus December 1986.
+Graham was admitted to the Hospital where he was diagnosed with Cancer of the oesophagus December 1986.

-Graham died 15 April 1987 at Heidelberg Repatriation Hospital, Melbourne.
+Graham died on 15 April 1987 at Heidelberg Repatriation Hospital, Melbourne.

 A memorial exhibition for Graham opened at the Lyttleton Gallery, Castlemaine in central Victoria on 6 June 1987, two days after what would have been his 62nd birthday.